-1-4.
+1-5.
 Coastal Clean-Up

-The City of Chickasaw participated in the statewide annual Coastal Clean-Up, which held was on September 18, 2021.
+The City of Chickasaw participated in the statewide annual Coastal Clean-Up, which was held in September 2022.
 The event was publicized in the Recreation Department newsletter, billboards, signs, the City's website and Facebook page, and Council Meetings.
 The City promotes the event by encouraging residents to bring their boats, canoes, and kayaks to help clean up the local waterways.
-Volunteers are provided supplies necessary at registration, including bags, gloves, and a free t-shirt.
-There were 20 to 30 participants and the amount collected was enough to fill three (3) roll off dumpsters that are disposed of at the appropriate landfills.